vladhlinskiy/mongodb-plugins/docs/MongoDB-batchsink.md

 **Collection:** Name of the database collection to write to.

+**ID Field:** Allows to specify which of the incoming fields should be used as an document identifier.
+Identifier will be generated if no value is specified.

 **Username:** User identity for connecting to the specified database.

 **Password:** Password to use to connect to the specified database.